 A new test was ordered to confirm the previous result of the patient, and a few days after this, the results came back.
 The results read - negative(!)
 The first test was a false positive.
 We were liberated from our holding cells but not from our new status.
 In the corridors, the uneasiness was palpable and audible.
 We became known as the "corona doctors."
 Unfortunately, the impact of COVID-19 is not limited to medical students like myself who are on the frontline.
-The resulting stress due to uncertainty is taking a mental toll on student-physicians.
+1-5 The resulting stress due to uncertainty is taking a mental toll on student-physicians.
+6

-As physicians, when we chose medicine, we know our lives would be at risk.
+As physicians, when we chose medicine, we know that we will be exposed to several challenging situations including risks.
 However, if these risks are preventable, we should avoid them.
 Emergency department staff are at higher risk of developing COVID and adverse psychiatric outcomes.^{7,8} Singapore, for example, has recognized this and have integrated psychological interventions in their national COVID-19 response.9

-- 1 - 2 I have experienced isolation, and I understand that some of my patients went through this without ever - 3 complaining.
-The feeling of rejection can be as much of a problem as the actual disease and we, physicians, - 4 should do a better job at preventing and managing that.
+I have experienced isolation, and I understand that some of my patients went through this without ever complaining.
+The feeling of rejection can be as much of a problem as the actual disease and we physicians should do a better job at preventing and managing that.